Reasons to Create a Living Will

 Benefits of Creating a Living Will

-There’s no time like the present to start planning for the future.
+There’s no time like the present to start planning for the future, especially if you’re living an independent living lifestyle.
 Life can be unpredictable, and if the unexpected occurs you will want to be prepared and will want your wishes to be made known.
 Plus, you can help minimize the stress facing your loved ones who may have differing opinions about your care.

 Any preferences you have regarding your medical care should go into your living will.
 This document can communicate what life-sustaining measures you would like taken such as resuscitation after cardiac death, tube-feeding if you’re unable to eat, respiration or ventilation when you’re no longer to breathe on your own, and palliative care for pain management.